StackVista/stackstate-docs/setup/data-management/backup_restore/kubernetes_backup.md

 ### Restore an Elasticsearch snapshot

 {% hint style="danger" %}
 When a snapshot is restored, existing indices will NOT be overwritten.

-Use Elasticsearch's [Delete index API \(elastic.co\)](https://www.elastic.co/guide/en/elasticsearch/reference/7.6/indices-delete-index.html) to remove them first.
+Follow the Elasticsearch documentation to [delete index API \(elastic.co\)](https://www.elastic.co/guide/en/elasticsearch/reference/7.6/indices-delete-index.html) to remove them first.
 See [delete Elasticsearch indices](kubernetes_backup.md#delete-elasticsearch-indices), below.
 {% endhint %}

 To restore an Elasticsearch snapshot, select a snapshot name and pass it as the first parameter in the following command line: